• home

 Location : Siem Reap

-Rise nice and early this morning to see the mighty Angkor Wat at sunrise, just as it did in ancient times (weather permitting).
+Rise nice and early this morning to see the mighty Angkor Wat at sunrise (weather permitting).
 Then, continue your exploration of the complex on a day tour in a private van to experience the rest of the highlights at the Angkor complex.
-The rest of the day is free after the tour and recharge or take on an optional activity.
+The rest of the day is free to recharge.
 Maybe get adventurous with the Angkor zip-line course, which gives you a birds-eye view of the beautiful rainforest.
-Or, you can get to the heart of Cambodia (through its food, of course) with a cooking class.
+Or you can get to the heart of Cambodia (through its food, of course) with a cooking class.

 Day :8